 When deciding when to fertilize your lawn, there are three things you need to consider, the temperature, the weather, and the growth of your lawn.

-• Temperature: Cool season grasses should be fertilized when the temperatures are between 60-70; warm season grasses should look at the 80-90 range.
+• Temperature: Cool-season grasses should be fertilized when the temperatures are between 60-70; warm-season grasses should be done in the 80-90 range.

 • Growth of Lawn: The best time to fertilize is when your grass is actively growing; if it is not growing, wait a few more weeks to fertilize.